tgdm/GW2-Build-Template/README.md

 This template comes with 3 tabs.
 If you only want 1 tab, 2 tabs, or if you want 4 tabs, you'll have to modify both the index.html and the style.css (found in /assets/stylesheet/).
 Add or subtract rows with the index.html near the top, assign names/colors on style.css near the bottom.
 If adding or subtracting tabs, adjust `.tablink` in the CSS file

 If you don't like the colors I used for the template (they're terrible), modify it to what you like - but make sure you edit both documents.

+##Tips and Practices for Adding Text
+You're going to want to learn about <p> paragraph tags and <a> link tags.
+When you want a line break, add <br> to the end.

+Google is your friend if you need help to do something. [w3schools](https://www.w3schools.com/) is a great resource.